javier901/arrow-function/README.md

 }
 ```

-EVALUATE the expression `function() { return 'bar' }`, RETURNING a thing that
+Evaluate the expression `function() { return 'bar' }`, returning a thing that
-can be called and ASSIGN it to the variable `foo`.
+can be called and assign it to the variable `foo`.
 The function expression
 (again, the thing to the right of `=`) is known as "an anonymous
 function."
 It doesn't have a name associated with it like you see in a
 _function declaration_.